Panduza/pza-dev-voxpower-inhibiter/spec-pza-dev-voxpower-inhibiter.md

 enable(channel)
 ```

-that will send bytes to specify the action (inhibit or enable) and the chanel :
+that will send bytes to specify the action (inhibit or enable) and the channel :
 ```bash
 "I" N